bfrancom/bfrancom/README.md

 -->

 - 🔭 I’m currently working on AWS cloud infrastructure, cloud security and kubernetes
-- 🌱 I’m currently learning AWS app runner
+- 🌱 I’m learning more about AWS app runner
 - 💬 Ask me about AWS, Cloud, InfoSec, DevOps, Music, Habits
 - 📫 How to reach me:
   - [Website](https://benfran.com)